jemcclin/readabilitycheck/README.md

 ### 1.1.0

 Add Markdown format stripping to make the wordcount/character counts more accurate, to improve score accuracy.

+### 1.2.0

+Update extension to add user settings options.

+### 1.3.0

+Fix wordcounts and word list parsing to improve accuracy for Dale-Chall, Coleman-Liau, and SMOG formulas

 ## License
 This extension is released under the MIT license.